-Figure \ref{fig:flow} shows the percentage of each flow situation. \ding{182} We can see that The number of packages added to groups surpasses those removed.
-Added packages from both flow sources make up 51.6\%, while removed packages account for 48.4\%.
-This suggests that with each version update, more packages are starting to adopt the P2G. \ding{183} Two types of flow sources for the P2G have the same percentage.
-Half of the packages come from the Linux distributions themselves (\ie \textit{S1}) and the other half comes from external sources (\ie \textit{S2}). \ding{184} Packages that no longer use the P2G are more likely to remain in Linux distributions.
-Among these, 29.4\% have stayed in Linux distributions (\ie \textit{O1}) while 19\% have been directly removed from them (\ie \textit{O2}).
+Figure \ref{fig:flow} shows the percentage of each flow situation. \ding{182} We can see that the number of packages added to groups surpasses those removed.
+Added packages from both flow sources make up 51.6\%.
+This suggests that with each version update, more packages are starting to adopt P2G. \ding{183} Two types of flow sources for P2G have the same percentage.
+Half of the packages come from the Linux distributions themselves (\ie \textit{S1}) and the other half comes from external sources (\ie \textit{S2}). \ding{184} Packages that no longer use P2G are more likely to remain in distributions.
+Among these, 29.4\% have stayed in distributions (\ie \textit{O1}) while 19\% have been directly removed from them (\ie \textit{O2}).

-\begin{resultRQ}{Summary for RQ2:} The P2G in Linux distributions has six major change patterns, including splitting and merging groups, etc. With version evolution, more packages adopt P2G, and even those stop using it often remain in Linux distributions. \end{resultRQ}
+\begin{resultRQ}{Summary for RQ2:} The P2G in Linux distributions has six major change patterns, including splitting and merging groups, etc. With version evolution, more packages adopt P2G and those no longer using P2G often remain in distributions. \end{resultRQ}